ribardej/HTTPBenchmarkTool/README.md

 ## Functionality
 The main function of the package is the benchmark() function with two methods. the parameters of the function are:
-1.
 1. url::String: The URL to benchmark.
-    2. urls::Vector{String}: The URLs to benchmark.
+OR urls::Vector{String}: The URLs to benchmark.
 2. pure::Bool: Whether to use the pure async method (default is false).
 3. req_each::Int: Number of requests per client (default is 10000).
 4. client_ns::StepRange{Int}: Range of client numbers (default is 10:10:100).